 1. Keep It Simple

 We see so many taglines that try to say too much.
 If you can't explain to people in three to five words what you do, then it will be hard to communicate the vision to your employees.
 A slogan isn't just about marketing success, it's also about having internal customers see the vision and the mission that the company is working on. --Derek Capo, Next Step China

 2. Avoid the Marketing Meeting Effect

 Too many slogans and taglines today take what I call the "generic lifestylist" path.
-They're vague and kind of hollow-sounding (think Kentucky Fried Chicken's "So Good" or The Source's "I Want That").
+They're vague and kind of hollow-sounding (think KFC's "So Good" or The Source's "I Want That").
 You can practically see the soulless marketing meeting that happened behind the scenes.
 Instead, slogans and taglines should speak directly to a benefit.